Note: This unit version is currently under review and is subject to change!

 Dr Alonso-Marroquin, Fernando

-Independent Study: Many learning and tutorial exercises rely on the use of programming and commercial software.
+Independent Study: (8 hours/week) Many learning and tutorial exercises rely on the use of pen and paper, Matlab, Excel and Strand7.
 Students can work on these tasks in their own time.

 Attributes listed here represent the key course goals (see Course Map tab) designated for this unit.
 The list below describes how these attributes are developed through practice in the unit.
 See Learning Outcomes and Assessment tabs for details of how these attributes are assessed.